top of page

 Don't abuse them

-Every human being on Earth understands the Biblical phrases, “Love they neighbor,” and “Follow me.”
-This is fine.
-But where people get it wrong is when they attempt to impose those principles on other people by force or coercion.
+Everyone on Earth understands the Biblical phrases “Love thy neighbor” and “Follow me.”
+However, people often get it wrong when they attempt to impose those principles on others by force or coercion.

 The same applies to the three most important words in marriage.